 Aspiring insurance premium auditors may wish to consider the Associate in Premium Auditing (APA) designation sponsored by the American Institute for Chartered Property Casualty Underwriters (AICPCU).
 To earn this designation, candidates must complete three required courses and one elective course and exams for each.
 Courses cover the basics of auditing procedures, particularly with regard to the insurance industry.

 Career Information for Premium Auditors

 Among the duties of a premium auditor is to make sure that an insurance company's financial statistics are accurately gathered and recorded so that its rates are fair and a good rate structure is developed.
 Auditors may also inspect an insurance company's payroll and tax records and even its premises and day-to-day business operations.
 Premium auditors are also responsible for quality control within the insurance industry, especially regarding interactions between companies and their clients.

-According to the BLS, the number of jobs for auditors and accountants was expected to rise 13% from 2012-2022.
-This anticipated rate is about as fast as average, and job growth may be due to revised fiscal regulations and heightened fiscal responsibility in many organizations.
+According to the BLS, the number of jobs for auditors and accountants was expected to rise 11% from 2014-2024.
+This anticipated rate is faster than average, and job growth may be due to revised fiscal regulations and heightened fiscal responsibility in many organizations.

 The BLS noted that auditors and accountants made a median annual salary of $67,190 in May of 2015.
 The top-paid ten percent of these professionals earned $118,930 or more, while the bottom-paid ten percent made $41,400 or less.